 Have you read, and do you understand this policy?
 Yes No Initials: Do you have any questions about this policy?
-Yes No Initials: Do you know how to file a complaint should you eve discrimination harassment, bullying, sexual miscond inappropriate behaviors at work? uct, ret aliation If you ever have a problem or concern regarding disc bullying, sexual misconduct or retaliation in the wor individuals who within our organization you can add kplace, please list three 1) 2) Initials: 3) Are you aware of any behaviors going on either in or workplace that may impact the workplace and that a policy? re inco nsisten Employee Signature: Date: Print name: I certify that the above person has received th
+Yes No Initials: Do you know how to file a complaint should you eve discrimination harassment, bullying, sexual miscond inappropriate behaviors at work?
+Yes No Initials: If you ever have a problem or concern regarding disc bullying, sexual misconduct or retaliation in the wor individuals who within our organization you can ad kplace, please list three 1) 2) 3) Are you aware of any behaviors going on either in or workplace that may impact the workplace and that a policy? nsisten policy: 103 110 1111(13) Employee Signature: Date: Print name: I certify that the above person has received the Harassment, Bullying and Sexual Misconduct and twith him/her.
+Supervisor Signature: I Date: